It’s that time again – my favorite movies of 2016!

 9: HARDCORE HENRY (Ilya Naishuller, Russia/United States)

 This is just pure non-stop over the top action from beginning to end.
 That it’s filmed in first person perspective via cameras in the main character’s eyeballs and basically happens in real time has earned it a comparison to being a video game on film.
-That’s kinda accurate but instead of computer generate characters it’s almost all practical effects and stunts done in camera.
+That’s kinda accurate, but instead of

 8: THE INVITATION (Karyn Kusama, United States)